larryv/vimfiles/README.markdown

     ln -s /somewhere/else "${vimfiles?}"
     ```

 3. Take additional steps as required or desired.
+For examples and more
+    details, see `vimrc.local.sample` and `gvimrc.local.sample`.

-    -   Ensure `vimrc.local` and `gvimrc.local` exist in `$vimfiles`,
+    -   Ensure that `vimrc.local` and `gvimrc.local` files exist in
+        `$vimfiles`, even if they are empty.
+This prevents `:runtime`
-        preventing the `:runtime` commands in `vimrc` and `gvimrc` from
+        commands in `vimrc` and `gvimrc` from ever sourcing identically
-        sourcing identically named files in other `runtimepath`
+        named files in subsequent `runtimepath` directories (unlikely
-        directories.
-(The chances that such files are present is
-        negligible but nonzero.)
+        but still possible).

         ```sh
         touch -- "${vimfiles?}/vimrc.local" "${vimfiles?}/gvimrc.local"